 Together, the proportion of work they can complete in 1 day = 1/c + 1/12 + 1/16

 Now we know together they completed the entire work in 4 days.
 Hence proportion of work they completed in 1 day = 1/4

 Equating the above equations => 1/c + 1/12 + 1/16 = 1/4.

 We get c = 9.6 days

 Q) A, B and C can complete a piece of work individually in 10, 20 and 30 days.
-How long would it take for A to complete the piece of work if he is being helped by B and C every second day?
+How long (nearest number of days) would it take for A to complete the piece of work if he or she is being helped by B and C every second day?

 Since B and C work only every second day, their effective work period doubles individually ie 20×2 = 40 days and 30×2 = 60 days.
-Think about it, if these guys work only every second day, it will definitely take longer to complete the piece of work.
-By how much?
-Twice as much as earlier.
+Think about it, if these guys work only every second day, it will take twice as long to complete the piece of work.

 Now, having found the effective work periods for B and C, let’s use the familiar concept of inverting it to get to the answer.